sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 'Export Custom Channel Selection' now uses the default Operation System Dialog for Path Selections instead of the limited MARI Default one.

- To improve understanding the previous 'DISABLE SMALL TEXTURES' Checkbox is now a 'ENABLE SMALL TEXTURES' checkbox.
+'DISABLE SMALL TEXTURES' Checkbox is now a 'ENABLE SMALL TEXTURES' checkbox to not have double negatives

+'Export Custom Channel Selection' now differentiates if it is being launched from 'Export' or 'Export Flattened' Submenu.
+ On ExportFlattened, 'Export Flattened' checkbox is enabled by default and the File Template defaults to the template defined for flattened Textures.
+When launched from 'Export' submenu, 'Export Flattened' is off by default and file Template defaults to template defined for non-flattened Textures.
+ Templates can be modified by using the new 'Project Paths' tool.

 ######Export UV Mask